pretix/pretix-docs/docs/guides/two-factor-authentication.md

 An attacker would have to gain access to both your 2FA device and your account credentials.
 Detecting a breach of one security factor can give you enough time to change it before the attacker can also breach the other factor.

-We recommend setting up 2FA for all user account at your organization.
+We recommend setting up 2FA for all user accounts at your organization.
 If you want to require your coworkers to use 2FA for their pretix accounts, refer to the article on [Teams](teams.md#requiring-two-factor-authentication-2fa).
-Once everyone on your team has done so, a malicious attack is almost impossible to succeed.
+Once everyone on your team has done so, a malicious attack is very unlikely to succeed.

 ## Prerequisites